nixscript/backup.sh/README.md

 Answer correct on the questions.
 You must set exist paths of remote computer!
 It's important!

+If You choice only updates, You should not adding task for cron on the remote computer.

-After that you can see task string for the remote computer, or you can copy script ./clearbckp.sh to remote computer and add a task for cron.
+Else, You can see task string for the remote computer, or you can copy script ./clearbckp.sh to remote computer and add a task for cron.

 ## on remote computer
+If You choice full archive:

 * Add task
 * Restart cron: `systemctl restart cron`